Destinations of school pupils after key stage 4 (usually aged 16 years)

-- over 90% of pupils from nearly every ethnic group went into education, employment or training – the exceptions were Gypsy/Roma and Traveller of Irish heritage pupils, where the figures were 65% and 68% respectively
+- over 90% of pupils from nearly every ethnic group went into education, apprenticeships or employment – the exceptions were Gypsy/Roma and Traveller of Irish heritage pupils, where the figures were 66% and 73% respectively

-- pupils from the Chinese and Indian ethnic groups were consistently the most likely out of all ethnic groups to stay in education, employment or training every year between 2010/11 and 2015/16
+- pupils from the Chinese and Indian ethnic groups were consistently the most likely out of all ethnic groups to go into education, apprenticeships or employment every year during the period studied

-- Mixed White and Black Caribbean pupils were less likely to stay in education in 2015/16, compared to the national average for all pupils
+- Mixed White and Black Caribbean pupils were less likely to stay in education in 2016/17, compared with the national average

-- in 2015/16, Gypsy/Roma and Traveller of Irish heritage pupils were the least likely to stay in education (both at 57%), but the most likely to go into employment or training (at 8% and 12% respectively); however, it is not possible to draw firm conclusions about these groups due to the small number of pupils in key stage 4
+- in 2016/17, Gypsy/Roma and Traveller of Irish heritage pupils were the least likely to stay in education (at 56% and 55% respectively), but the most likely to go into employment (at 7% and 11% respectively); however, it is not possible to draw firm conclusions about these groups due to the small number of pupils in key stage 4

 The ethnic categories used in this data